Table of Contents

 Pitbulls, like most dog types, are prone to hip dysplasia.
 This is a hereditary skeletal condition where the ball and socket of the dog’s hip joint do not align properly.
 With hip dysplasia, Pitbulls find it hard to perform strenuous activities like jumping or running because it causes deep pain.
 The problem may be addressed through surgery or by managing the dog’s weight.
 Another health problem common to Pitbulls is being prone to cataracts.

 Meanwhile, among other dogs, the Dachshund is most prone to Intervertebral Disk Disease, because of their elongated back.
 It can be triggered when they engage in strenuous activities involving the spine.
-Dachshunds are also susceptible to Acanthosis Nigricans, that manifests dark, discolored and thin skin in their armpits and groin.
+Dachshunds are also susceptible to Acanthosis Nigricans, that manifest dark, discolored, and thin skin in their armpits and groin.
 The cause of the disease remains unknown.
-A cataract is also the common eye problem for Dachshunds.
+A cataract is also a common eye problem for Dachshunds.
 Under the grave circumstance, it can lead to blindness.
+We wrote about Dachshund health issues before, so give it a read for more useful info.

 - Intervertebral Disk Disease: A risk associated with the Doxie-Pit’s Dachshund parent, this disease can be detected as it displays various symptoms.
 The signs include the dog’s inability to jump, anxious behavior, muscle spasms over the back and neck, reduced appetite and activity level, and weakness in the rear legs.